onurersel/anim/README.md

 // that's it!
 ```

-Chain animations with `.then` function.
+Chain animations with `then` function.

 ```swift
 anim {}